sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

         - `aws ssm start-session --target instance-id` : `aws ssm start-session --target  i-070505f9d6d145db1`
         -

+#### Exercise 5: EC2 Lab
+- Aim:
+    - Create an EC2 instance along with its Security Group
+- Security Groups Creation:
-* Goto EC2 and setup `Network & Security`
+    - Goto EC2 and setup `Network & Security`
     - Create Security Groups
 - Create Key Pairs
 - Launch an instance
     - Option 1: Local system
         - Use VSCode and the steps in the EC2 bullet point [here](#--lecture-2--aws-basics-2023-07-27) to connect to the remote server just launched on AWS
         - use the command `ssh -i "/c/Users/sanya/.ssh/demo.pem" ubuntu@ec2-3-17-208-31.us-east-2.compute.amazonaws.com`
     - Option 2: AWS Cloud Shell [access from here](https://us-east-2.console.aws.amazon.com/console/home?nc2=h_ct&src=header-signin&region=us-east-2)
         - Method 1 via .pem key:
             - Upload the .pem file to cloud shell via Actions -> Upload file and then use the command `ssh -i "./demo.pem" ubuntu@ec2-3-17-208-31.us-east-2.compute.amazonaws.com`
             - Add the ip address of the Cloud Shell (use the command `curl https://icanhazip.com/v4`) to the inbound security rule
         - Method 2 via IAM role: Create a role and attach it to cloud shell
             - IAM Roles -> Create a Role

+#### Exercise 6: S3 Lab
+- Aim:
+    - Create a new user sarah
+    - Add to this user `EC2FullAccessPolicy` & `S3FullAccessPolicy` policy DIRECTLY
+    - Then use this user to access EC2 instances and S3 storage buckets by using their credentials to log into AWS CLI from the `DE-Lab` EC2 instance created previously.
+    - The `DE-Lab` EC2 instance will be treated as sarah's PC henceforth
+- User Creation
+    - First create the user, add the policies and then add the Security Credentials as follows
+        - Goto the User and User's info
+        - Select `create access key`
+        - Select use case as `CLI`
+        - Download .csv file and save it in the credentials folder
+- Now use `DE-Lab` EC2 instance to do the rest of this lab
+    - To set up AWS credentials for sarah on the `DE-Lab` instance you will use the credentials in [this file](../credentials/sarah_accessKeys.csv)

+- Working wirh Boto3 S3 API
     -

 #### Exercise